International authentication

 Federal vs. state authentication

 Federal documents — FBI background checks, IRS letters, FDA certificates, USPTO assignments, immigration paperwork — must be authenticated by the US State Department's Office of Authentications in DC.
 State-issued documents — birth, marriage, and death certificates, diplomas, notarized affidavits, corporate filings — go through the issuing state's Secretary of State.
-NotarySeal agents process both, often in parallel to compress timelines.
+NotaSealPros agents process both, often in parallel to compress timelines.

 Common authentication requests